-1i.
+Requirements for 1i.
 ISOLATION AND QUARANTINE

-- Protocols for exclusion and isolation for sick students and staff whether identified at the time of bus pick-up, arrival to school, or at any time during the school day. - Protocols for screening students, as well as exclusion and isolation protocols for sick students and staff identified at the time of arrival or during the school day. - Work with school nurses, health care providers, or other staff with expertise to determine necessary modifications to areas where staff/students will be isolated.
+- Protocols for exclusion and isolation for sick students and staff whether identified at the time of bus pick-up, arrival to school, or at any time during the school day. - Protocols for screening students, as well as exclusion and isolation protocols for sick students and staff identified at the time of arrival or during the school day.
+See the COVID-19 Exclusion Summary Guide. - O Work with school nurses, health care providers, or other staff with expertise to determine necessary modifications to areas where staff/students will be isolated.
 If two students present COVID-19 symptoms at the same time, they must be isolated at once.
 If separate rooms are not available, ensure that six feet distance is maintained.
-Do not assume they have the same illness. - Consider required physical arrangements to reduce risk of disease transmission. - Plan for the needs of generally well students who need medication or routine treatment, as well as students who may show signs of illness. - Additional guidance for nurses and health staff for providing care to students with complex needs. - Students and staff who report or develop symptoms must be isolated in a designated isolation area in the school, with adequate space and staff supervision and symptom monitoring by a school nurse, other school-based health care provider or school staff until they are able to go home.
-Anyone providing supervision and symptom monitoring must wear appropriate face covering or face shields.

-Students and staff who report or develop symptoms must be isolated in the school, with adequate space and staff supervision and symptom monitoring must wear appropriate face covering or face shields.
+Do not assume they have the same illness.
+Consider if and where students and staff will be isolated during learning outside.
+Create a comfortable outdoor area for isolation or follow plan for in building isolation. - o Consider required physical arrangements to reduce risk of disease transmission. - o Plan for the needs of generally well students who need medication or routine treatment, as well as students who may show signs of illness. - Additional guidance for nurses and health staff for providing care to students with complex needs. - Students and staff who report or develop symptoms must be isolated in a designated isolation area in the school or outside learning space, with adequate space and staff supervision and symptom monitoring by a school nurse, other school-based health care provider or school staff until they are able to go home.
+Anyone providing supervision and symptom monitoring must wear appropriate face covering or face shields. - O School nurses and health staff in close contact with symptomatic individuals (less than 6 feet) must wear a medical-grade face mask.
+Other Personal Protective Equipment (PPE) may be needed depending on symptoms and care provided.
+Consult a nurse or health care professional regarding appropriate use of PPE.
+Any PPE used during care of a symptomatic individual must be properly removed and disposed of prior to exiting the care space. - After removing PPE, hands shall be immediately cleaned with soap and water for at least 20 seconds.
+If soap and water are not available, hands can be cleaned with an alcoholbased hand sanitizer that contains 60-95% alcohol. - o If able to do so safely, a symptomatic individual shall wear a face covering. - To reduce fear, anxiety, or shame related to isolation, provide a clear explanation of procedures, including use of PPE and handwashing. - Establish procedures for safely transporting anyone who is sick to their home or to a health care facility.